 The Village Apartments opened in 2002 and house up to 48 students.
 The yellow apartment building is affectionately known as "Mustard" while the red apartment building is dubbed "Ketchup."
 The Village offers both 2-bedroom and 4-bedroom apartments furnished with full kitchens, in-suite washers and dryers, couches, dining room tables and chairs, and a full bathroom.
 Each bedroom has its own twin bed, desk and dresser.
 The apartments provide students with an opportunity for independent living with the convenience of being on campus.

 Voorhees Hall was built in 1912 as a men's residence hall.
 The building was renovated in 1997 and completely renovated in 2016.
 Starting in Fall 2018 Voorhees will be one half of the freshmen living commons with Hayman Hall.

 West Hall, formerly the TEACH Center and TLC, was originally constructed in 1952 as the Child Development Center.
 The building has since served as the art building, a computer center, home to the College’s Education department, and the Canyon County School District's technology center.
 Today, after a complete renovation in 2014, West Hall awaits a naming donor and houses the cutting-edge ISU-C of I Physician Assistant program.

 This premier baseball facility, located north of Cleveland Blvd. on Linden St., is home to The College of Idaho Coyote baseball team as well as both the Silverstreaks and Bobcats, Caldwell’s two American Legion baseball squads.
-Through a partnership with the City of Caldwell, the College has added permanent dugouts, bleachers and restrooms.
-Construction of the press box and entry gate is underway and will be ready for the Spring 2018 season.
+Through a partnership with the City of Caldwell, the College has added permanent dugouts, bleachers,restrooms, a press box and entry gate have been completed.
 Get directions to Wolfe Field from the College's campus.